 RESULTS

-The gastric cancer cells were more sensitive to natural extract of Cycas revolute Thunb., and the extract could effectively inhibit the migration and invasion of gastric cancer cells.
-It could also be used with 5-Fu to improve its anti-cancer effect by enhancing the chemosensitization of gastric cancer cells.
-With the extract, a further reduction of drug-resistance-related proteins, p-AKT and mTOR, induced by 5-Fu was observed after 48 h by western blot.
-Compared to the sample with only 5-Fu, the expressions of mTOR and p-AKT were significanly reduced by about 50% and three quarters, respectively.
-It was also shown in this study that the natural extract of Cycas revolute Thunb. further increased the apoptotic rate of gastric cancer cells when using 5-Fu.
-The apoptosis-related protein X-linked inhibitor of apoptosis protein and apoptosis inducing factor were significantly reduced and increased, respectively, in 5-Fu-resistant gastric cancer line SGC-7901/R treated with the extract and 5-Fu, while the expression of survivin remained stable.
+Gastric cancer cells were more sensitive to the natural extract of Cycas revoluta Thunb. compared to normal gastric epithelial cells, and the extract effectively inhibited gastric cancer cell migration and invasion.
+The extract improved the anti-cancer effect of 5-Fu by enhancing the chemosensitization of gastric cancer cells.
+Extract plus 5-Fu further reduced the expression of the drug-resistance-related proteins p-AKT and mTOR after 48 h compared to 5-Fu alone.
+Compared to 5-Fu treatment alone, mTOR and p-AKT expression was significantly reduced by about 50% and 75%, respectively.
+We also found that the natural extract of Cycas revoluta Thunb. further increased 5-Fu-induced gastric cancer cell apoptosis.
+Expression of apoptosis-related protein X-linked inhibitor of apoptosis protein and apoptosis inducing factor were significantly reduced and increased, respectively, in the 5-Fu-resistant gastric cancer line SGC-7901/R treated with extract plus 5-Fu, while the expression of survivin did not change.

 CONCLUSION